skatejs/skatejs/README.md

 ### Asynchronous Nature

 Due to the fact that Skate uses Mutation Observers - and polyfills it for older browsers - elements are processed asynchronously.
-This means that if you insert an element into the DOM, methods and properties on that element will not be available right away.
+This means that if you insert an element into the DOM, custom methods and properties on that element will not be available right away.
 This will not work:

     document.body.innerHTML = '<my-component id="my-component-id"></my-component>';